cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Image and Photo load initial photo
- - Progress in pdftocairo
- - pdftocairo better button name?
- - pdftocairo save to temp and launch image editor?
- - setting pdftocairo text explaining where/what for pdftocairo
+ - Clean up Temp Directory
  - Settings file switching or/and settings file selection on launch
  - Sorting needs better visual indicators
+ - Folder Name in Lists needs to open in Explorer when clicked
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?
  - Is everything getting HMTL Encoded - are there spots with leaks? (tests?)
  - RSS - Does title need CDATA to be completely safe?
 Or?